-Ant joined the Ri in May 2014 and works across all of the Ri’s online content, looking after a jumble of social media, digital media production and management, and design things.
+Ant joined the Ri in May 2014 and works across all of the Ri’s online content.
+He looks after social media and graphic design, and makes short films.

 Ant was born and bred in North London and studied biology at Oxford.
 Before coming to the Ri, he worked as a news editor and web manager for a small biomedical research institute, and as an information designer for a large charity.